Benefits of Music Education

 Do you know what after-school activity benefits kids and teens the most?
 Studying music, of course!

-“Learning music, not coding, makes kids smarter.
-Neuroscience shows that learning a musical instrument increases brain power and functionality, in the short and long term.”
+According to a study from MIT, learning music, not coding, makes kids smarter.
+Neuroscience shows that learning a musical instrument increases brain power and functionality, in the short and long term.

-2. Music Improves Success in School & in Life
+2. Music Improves Success in School & Life

 3. Music Nurtures Your Mind & Body